parasshah195/greenstory-webflow-site/README.md

-# Deck Docs Webflow Site
+# Green Story Webflow Site
-This GitHub project provides a development workflow for JavaScript files in Deck Docs Webflow site.
+This GitHub project provides a development workflow for JavaScript files in Green Story Webflow site.
 In essence, it uses esbuild to start a development server on [localhost:3000](http://localhost:3000) to build and serve any working file.
 However, once pushed up and merged into a version tagged branch, the production code will be loaded from [jsDelivr CDN](https://www.jsdelivr.com/).

 ## Install
 ### Prerequisites